AlexxNB/derver/README.md

  ### Writing middleware function

- The middleware functions gets three arguments - common Node's `request`,`responce` objects and `next` function, which will run next middleware.
-If your middleware doesn't responce on request, you must run `next()` or request never will be ended.
+ The middleware functions gets three arguments - common Node's `request`,`response` objects and `next` function, which will run next middleware.
+If your middleware doesn't response on request, you must run `next()` or request never will be ended.

  Lets see an example for client and API middleware: